Kephart Prong Trail

-From the Sugarlands Visitor Center near Gatlinburg, drive 21.8 miles south on Newfound Gap Road to reach the trailhead.
+From the Sugarlands Visitor Center near Gatlinburg you'll drive 21.8 miles south on Newfound Gap Road to reach the trailhead.

-The hike to the Kephart Shelter at the end of the Kephart Prong Trail starts off by crossing a footbridge over the Oconaluftee River.
+The hike to the Kephart Shelter at the end of the Kephart Prong Trail begins by crossing a footbridge over the Oconaluftee River.

 During World War II the camp was used to house conscientious objectors to the war.
 The "conchies," as they were known locally, were excused from military duties but were still expected to serve their country.
 They took over some of the park maintenance duties previously handled by the CCC, served as school instructors for the children of park rangers, planted trees, and were responsible for a variety of other chores while living in the camp.